 United Healthcare AARP MedicareRx Saver Plus (PDP)

 Copayments for Tier 1 and 2 drugs are slightly higher than United Healthcare’s AARP MedicareRx Walgreens plan.
-Coinsurance for Tiers 3 through 5, however, is comparable or even cheaper.
-This plan could be the right choice for people who take mostly drugs in Tiers 3 through 5 and expect to pay more than $415 annually.
+Coinsurance for Tiers 3 through 5, however, is comparable.
+This plan could be the right choice for people who take mostly drugs in Tiers 3 through 5 and expect to pay more than $435 annually.